grinnell-cs/csc151-images/_eboards/eboard34-2.md

 > Damn!
 I thought I'd gotten rid of that. `match` is a procedure that's in Scamper but we don't use in our section of 151.

-What is the point of binary trees? is it just an easier way of visualizing list within lists?
+What is the point of binary trees?
+Is it just an easier way of visualizing list within lists?

 > We don't have to represent binary trees as nested lists.
 We could,